Money imbalance in relationships (How to make your relationships and money work better)

 Debt is going to be the treacle you try and swim through to get to your ideal lifestyle if you take more on, it’s going to become more and more difficult.

-How will you manage the debt you already have, and how will you decide if or what more debt to take on and when?
+How will you manage your debt, and how will you decide if or what more debt to take on and when?

 How will you jointly manage your finances?